 - Responding to queries raised by both domestic workers and employers in respect of employment, immigration, civil and criminal matters

 - Supporting domestic workers and employers in developing and maintaining good working relationships

 HELPing Hands programme empowers domestic workers and employers to build mutually beneficial employment relationships through awareness, information and education.
-Developed based on the Training of Trainers (ToT) model the programme engages volunteer trainers to support the delivery of information and education sessions.
-This not only helps in creating a broader reach but also ensures long-term programme sustainability.
+Based on the Training of Trainers (ToT) model, the programme engages volunteer trainers to support the delivery of information and education sessions.
+This helps in creating a broader reach and also ensures long-term programme sustainability.

 The HELPing Hands programme aims to: